-Summary of Benefits for the Basic Option of Geisinger Health Plan - 2019
+Summary of Benefits for the Basic Option of Geisinger Health Plan - 2022

 - Do not rely on this chart alone.
+This is a summary.
 All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.TheHealthPlan.com/federal.
-On this page, we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk () means the item is subject to the \$750 per person (\$1,500 per family) calendar year deductible for the Standard Option and \$1,500 per person (\$3,000 per family) calendar year deductible for the Basic Option.
+Before making a decision, please read this FEHB brochure.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.TheHealthPlan.com/federal. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk (\) means the item is subject to the \$1,500 per person (\$3,000 per family) calendar year deductible for the Basic Option.